 The most notable difference between a credit lock and credit freeze is that credit freezes are regulated and guaranteed by state law.
 If, for example, your credit report was improperly accessed during a freeze, you’d be protected from financial losses as the responsibility would fall on the credit bureau.
 Credit locks, on the other hand, are a direct contractual agreement between you and the individual credit bureau, and it’s unclear where the liability would fall.
 To get the service, you sign their unregulated agreement.

 Price is another factor here.
-TransUnion includes credit locks as part of their $24.95/mo. credit monitoring service, Equifax has free credit locks, and Experian is $4.95/month and $24.99/month after.
+TransUnion includes credit locks as part of their $24.95/mo. credit monitoring service, Equifax has free credit locks, and Experian is free for a week and $24.99/month after.

 Here’s a chart that further breaks down the differences between a credit lock and credit freeze: